Memitaru/100-days-of-code/r1-log.md

 Made changes to the colors on my cow soundboard played with the CSS.
 Used GitHub pages to host my cow soundboard.
 Downloaded and started practicing with add-ons for VS Code.
 Learning how each one will help me code more effectively.

+###R1D5

+November 24

+Learning higher order functions in JavaScript to apply them to a JavaScript homework problem.
+Learning and practicing arrow functions.